-On-line homework: We will continue to use Sapling this semester.
-No homework will be assigned the week after an exam.
+On-line homework: We will continue to use Achieve this semester.
 No homework grades will be dropped.

 Standardized Exam: To assess student learning over this yearlong course sequence the ACS standardized exam will be given during your normal laboratory time on April 29/30.
 If you choose to, you may use the grade you obtain on this exam as your final exam grade.